guykozlovskij/project-4-client/README.md

 ### Wins and Challenges
 - **Tone.js**: working with this library was not easy and required thorough reading of documentation and studying other people's applications.
 Although we are happy with the final product we could not prevent the player braking when using the app for too long or placing too many notes.

 - **Responsive Design**: Due to us being on track with development and always moving along at a good pace, we had 1 day to try and make "note-it-down" mobile friendly.
-We are incredibly happy with how it turned out and it really gave the app the feeling of being a finished product.
+We are incredibly happy with how it turned out as it really gave the app the feeling of being a finished product.

 ![](/readme-img/mobile.gif)

 <a name="lessons"></a>

 ### Lessons Learned
 - **Having Fun is Key**: This project has been hands down the most enjoyable to work on.
 I believe this is due to us making something we genuinely enjoyed playing with as well as keeping the scale of the project neither too big or too small.
-Although we did encounter roadblocks we could take a break and any point and just go and make some music 🎹🎶.
+Although we did encounter roadblocks, we could take a break and any point and just go and make some music 🎹🎶.

 <a name="improvements"></a>

 ### Improvements
 - We would like to comeback to **Tone.js** having better understanding of it and fix the sound breaking issues.
-- Working the media queries and better optimizing for different phone screen sizes.
+- Optimizing for different sized phone screens by adding more responsiveness.